Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động17/07/2025

-Sharing at the seminar, Dr. Do Thien Anh Tuan, Fulbright University Vietnam, acknowledged that the merger of Ho Chi Minh City with Binh Duong and Ba Ria - Vung Tau to form the new Ho Chi Minh City will create an extremely powerful integrated industrial space, this super region will account for a significant portion of Vietnam's total economic product, contributing nearly 28% of industrial added value, 21% of export turnover, and more than 115 billion USD to GRDP.
+Sharing at the discussion, Dr. Do Thien Anh Tuan, Fulbright University Vietnam, acknowledged that the merger of Ho Chi Minh City with Binh Duong and Ba Ria - Vung Tau to form the new Ho Chi Minh City will create an extremely powerful integrated industrial space, this super region will account for a significant part of Vietnam's total economic product, contributing nearly 28% of industrial added value, 21% of export turnover, and more than 115 billion USD to GRDP.

 TP HCM cần chuyển đổi mô hình công nghiệp để thu hút đầu tư chất lượng cao - Ảnh 1.